me9hanics/ArtProject/README.md

 <div class="cell markdown">

-## Network connection: Six Degrees of Francis Bacon
+## Network connection example: Six Degrees of Francis Bacon

 Network of the people connected to Francis Bacon, sadly the people in the set are mostly all born in the 16th century and are English so most